GieraelOrtega/Stocks-n-Such/Ideas/Stock_Idea_2020-05-24.md

 ***

-Developed International Markets
+~~Developed International Markets~~  (After discussion with a colleague, I won't be making this move for the time being)
 ------------

-The COVID-19 pandemic has caused a drastic dip in all markets across the globe.
+~~The COVID-19 pandemic has caused a drastic dip in all markets across the globe.
 In particular, [VANGUARD DEVELOPED MARKETS INDEX FUND ($VEA)](https://snapshot.fidelity.com/fidresearch/snapshot/landing.jhtml#/research?symbol=VEA) (which is oriented towards international markets) dipped nearly 60% but is already gradually recovering as the world starts to "reopen".
-Even if a second wave of COVID hits, now may be an optimal time to start averaging down for the long-term.
+Even if a second wave of COVID hits, now may be an optimal time to start averaging down for the long-term.~~

-### **My Plan:** Gradually purchase $VEA around $35-$37 and hold long-term ###
+### ~~**My Plan:** Gradually purchase $VEA around $35-$37 and hold long-term~~ ###

 - **FactSet Analysis Rating:** "A" ("A" thru "F")
 ![VEA FactSet Analysis Rating](Stocks/VEA/VEA_FactSet_2020-05-24.PNG)